ooni/ooni.org/content/support/faq.md

 ### How is OONI funded?

-Like most projects in the non-profit world, OONI is primarily supported through grants.
+Like most projects in the non-profit world, OONI is primarily supported through grants and donations.

-We are currently supported by the [Bureau of Democracy, Human Rights, and Labor (DRL)](https://www.state.gov/bureaus-offices/under-secretary-for-civilian-security-democracy-and-human-rights/bureau-of-democracy-human-rights-and-labor/), the [Ford Foundation](https://www.fordfoundation.org/), and the [Internet Society (ISOC)](https://www.internetsociety.org/).
+Some of our main funders include the [Bureau of Democracy, Human Rights, and Labor (DRL)](https://www.state.gov/bureaus-offices/under-secretary-for-civilian-security-democracy-and-human-rights/bureau-of-democracy-human-rights-and-labor/) and the [Ford Foundation](https://www.fordfoundation.org/).

-Over the years, the [Open Technology Fund (OTF)](https://www.opentech.fund/) has been our main funder, originally [supporting the creation of OONI back in 2012](https://www.opentech.fund/results/supported-projects/ooni-open-observatory-of-network-interference/).
+Over the years, the [Open Technology Fund (OTF)](https://www.opentech.fund/) has been our main funder, originally [supporting OONI's first activities back in 2012](https://www.opentech.fund/results/supported-projects/ooni-open-observatory-of-network-interference/).
 The OTF has
 [supported](https://www.opentech.fund/results/supported-projects/)
 some of the most prominent free software projects that advance human